kovisoft/slimv/README.txt

 REPL commands:
     *  Connect to Server
+    *  Interrupt Lisp Process
     *  Send Input
-    *  Interrupt Lisp Process
     *  Close and Send Input
+    *  Set Package
     *  Previous Input
     *  Next Input

-Many Slimv commands operate on s-expressions or symbols, just like in SLIME.
-Place the cursor at any location inside the s-expression or on the symbol's name then invoke the command.
-This builds a command specific form and sends it to the running REPL for evaluation.

-For more information see the documentation coupled with the script, please refer to section "External Utilities" for other useful Lisp editing tips not covered by Slimv.
+For more information see the included documentation.

 ---------------------------------------------------------------------------------------------
 Installation details
 ---------------------------------------------------------------------------------------------

 Extract the zip archive into your vimfiles or runtime directory.
-The archive contains the following files:
-    *  doc/slimv.txt
-    *  ftdetect/clojure.vim
-    *  ftplugin/metering.lisp
-    *  ftplugin/slimv.py
-    *  ftplugin/slimv.vim
-    *  ftplugin/slimv-clhs.vim
-    *  ftplugin/slimv-cljapi.vim
-    *  ftplugin/slimv-javadoc.vim
-    *  ftplugin/clojure/slimv-clojure.vim
-    *  ftplugin/lisp/slimv-lisp.vim
-    *  indent/clojure.vim
-    *  plugin/paredit.vim
-    *  syntax/clojure/slimv-syntax-clojure.vim

-Slimv works on Windows, Linux and Mac OS X (via Terminal.app), Cygwin is supported (but needs the Windows Python).
+Slimv works on Windows, Linux and Mac OS X (via Terminal.app), Cygwin is supported.
 The script requires the following programs installed on your system:
+    *  Vim with Python feature enabled
+    *  Python (must be the same Python version that was Vim compiled against)
-    *  Lisp (any console Common Lisp should be OK) or Clojure
+    *  Lisp (any Common Lisp with SLIME support) or Clojure

-    *  Python 2.4 or later
-    *  Pywin32 is recommended on Windows
+Vim's Python version can be identified with the :ver command, look for the -DDYNAMIC_PYTHON_DLL=\"pythonXX\" string.

-Slimv tries to autodetect your Lisp/Clojure and Python installation directories.
-If it fails to determine the correct directories, then you need to enter path definitions into your vimrc file:
+Slimv tries to autodetect your Lisp/Clojure/Python/Slime installation directories.
+If it fails to determine the correct directories, then you need to enter the command to start the SWANK server into your vimrc file.

-    let g:slimv_python = 'C:/MyPythonDir/python.exe'
+Linux example:
+    let g:slimv_swank_cmd = '! xterm -e sbcl --load /usr/share/common-lisp/source/slime/start-swank.lisp &'

+Windows example:
+    let g:slimv_swank_cmd = '!start "c:/Program Files/Lisp Cabinet/bin/ccl/wx86cl.exe" -l "c:/Program Files/Lisp Cabinet/site/lisp/slime/start-swank.lisp"'

+For Clojure use the g:slimv_swank_clojure option, e.g.:
-    let g:slimv_lisp = 'C:/MyLispDir/mylisp.exe'
+    let g:slimv_swank_clojure = '! xterm -e lein swank &'

-Should the autodetection for Clojure fail, set the Lisp path to the complete Clojure REPL startup command, something like:
-    let g:slimv_lisp = '"java -cp /myclojuredir/clojure.jar clojure.main"'

-Linux users using terminal emulator other than xterm should define the complete command to run the Slimv client + server.
-Here follows an example with konsole and clisp:
-    let g:slimv_client = 'python ~/.vim/plugin/slimv.py -r "konsole -T Slimv -e @p @s -l clisp -s"'
+Important notice to pre-0.8.0 users:
+If you want the old functionality, please set g:slimv_swank to 0 in your vimrc file.
+Please note however, that the development focuses on the SWANK client.

 See the included documentation for more complete installation and customization instructions.

 --------------------------------------------------------------------------------
 Script versions
 --------------------------------------------------------------------------------

+0.8.0: Added SWANK client (many thanks to Philipp Marek), split documentation into three parts, added keymapping hints to GUI menu items, REPL buffer is not syntax highlighted anymore.

 0.7.7: Find next closing paren when using ,< or ,> in Paredit and not standing on a paren, open REPL buffer upon connecting server, bugfixes: REPL buffer prompt identification was sometimes missing, switch off REPL refresh mode when REPL buffer is not visible (thanks to Philipp Marek), convert Python path on Windows to short 8.3 filename format if it contains space (thanks to Razvan Rotaru).